-The montage in Figure 2 shows three apparently unrelated systems: a Bicycle, the Wright Flyer, and a covert communication transmitter.
-Closer examination reveals that the sprocket-and-chain - a capability for transmitting rotary motion from one shaft to another - makes an appearance in each of these systems.
+The montage in Figure 2 shows three apparently unrelated systems: a bicycle, the Wright Flyer, and a covert communication transmitter.
+Closer examination reveals that the sprocket-and-chain, a capability for transmitting rotary motion from one shaft to another, makes an appearance in each of these systems.
 Two observations are salient.
 First, the Wright Brothers chose to use this mechanism because they were already familiar with it - they were bicycle mechanics!
 Second, a capability, once commoditized, can be repurposed in a variety of other uses.
 This is what led to its use in the transmitter.
 Bicycles were commonplace in France during WWII.
 The history of technology is replete with such examples.

 This fundamental idea of starting with the capabilities that already exist and combining them to create new capabilities, combinatorial evolution, is captured in the excellent book, The Nature of Technology.
-This also implies that the more capabilities we have, the more we will have in the future owing to combinatorics.
+This idea also implies that the more capabilities we have, the more we will have.

-At In-Q-Tel, we have settled on the language of Technology Capabilities, functional units of technology.
+At In-Q-Tel, we have settled on the language of Technology Capabilities - functional units of technology.
 Our library of capabilities contains around 26,000 entries drawn from the IEEE, ACM, PLOS, and our own subject matter experts.

 3. How can we decompose mission problems, complex engineered systems, ecosystems, and value chains into these building blocks?